benjahmin-koenigsberg/SBA_319/README.md

 ### SBA 319: MongoDB Database Application

-This assessment measures your understanding of MongoDB and your capability to implement its features in a practical manner.
+This assessment from my bootcamp 🏫, Per Scholas https://perscholas.org , measures your understanding of MongoDB and your capability to implement its features in a practical manner.
 You have creative freedom

-### Objectives
+### Objectives 🥅

 - Create a server application with Node, Express, and MongoDB.
 - Create a CRUD API using Express and MongoDB.